CodingAbdullah/Polygon-Wallet-Dashboard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is a <b>minified</b> version of the original [Dashboard](https://ethwdashboard.xyz) and will be linked to it.

-Front end and backend code is available in the main repo.
 <br />

 ### `AWS Amplify`